Skip to main content

 Go beyond the basics with us

-Who thinks of Autnomous Systems might think of "AI" and call it a day.
+Who thinks of Autonomous Systems might think of "AI" and call it a day.
 But from Software Security to Green IT and from Internet of Things to Computer Vision, there is so much more to explore.
 At the Autonomous Systems Engineering (ASE) project, we provide you the (award-winning) tools, expertise and guidance to explore a topic of choice in a 3-month Bachelor project.
-During the project you will not only research and develop, but also learn how to operate as a professional software engineer in a larger project than any other course in your Bachelor.
+During the project you will research and develop, operating in a larger project than any other course in your Bachelor.
 Is it intense?
 Yes.
 Is it rewarding?
 Absolutely.

 Top drawing of the ASE Rover